DanielAnthonyMaciel03/Job-Listing-Project/README.md

 The pipeline extracts all available federal job postings, cleans and transforms the data, and loads it into a normalized PostgreSQL database built with a star schema.
 The entire pipeline is orchestrated end-to-end with Apache Airflow, running in Docker.
 It runs on a daily schedule (every morning at 8:00 AM PST), detects and loads only new listings (no duplicates on repeat runs), and handles real-world data engineering challenges, including API pagination, NULL/missing field handling, and reliable task orchestration with retry logic.

-**The key business question this pipeline is designed to answer is:**

 This README is organized in two parts.
 The first half walks through my thought process behind the key decisions I made when constructing the pipeline, along with several implementations that reflect real-world data engineering problem-solving.
-The second half walks through the analytical work done to answer the business question above, using SQL views queried from PostgreSQL and visualized in Power BI.
+The second half walks through the analytical work and key insights found from the main analytical question proposed in part 2, using SQL views queried from PostgreSQL and visualized in Power BI.

 ---